 Westwards again, see the seals at Portgordon.
 Don’t know why they haul out so close to the houses but they do.

 You’ll hear them sing sometimes.
-I certainly do as I walk past with the dog.
-Sometimes I think I should sing back at them.
-But no, that would be cruel.
+I certainly I used to, when I walked past with the dog.
+Sometimes I think I should have sung back at them.
+But no, that would have been cruel.

 Moray Firth For Dolphins